Falabella history - The Facts

 Founded on four of the greatest Falabella horses ever sold by the late Julio Cesar Falabella during the 1970’s.

-They were:- Menelek, Chico, Morenita and Al Graten.
+They were:- Falabella Menelek, Falabella Chico, Falabella Morenita and Falabella Al Graten.

 These horses were ahead of their time and of a quality hard to find, even today.